closeicon

 After hearing a moving testimony from Hannah Tobin, whose 12-year-old son Jacob has autism, Hamilton expressed his admiration for her strength.
 “Even though I am not Jacob, if Jacob were able to talk, he would say: ‘Thank you for absolutely everything you’ve done for me,’” he said, drawing applause from the audience.

 Tobin, who spoke during the evening’s fundraising appeal, shared the challenges of raising a child with autism and the vital role of community support.
 “Navigating this path alone would be too much,” she said.
-“We rely on our family, friends, and the support from Norwood, which gives us the opportunity to recharge and focus on his younger siblings.”
+“We rely on our family, friends and the support from Norwood, which gives us the opportunity to recharge and focus on his younger siblings.”

-Naomi Dickson, Norwood’s chief executive, highlighted how the charity celebrated the strengths and abilities of neurodiverse members of its community, saying: “(Everyone) you will meet tonight or on any visit to a Norwood location plays such a vital role in creating the inclusive culture we strive to achieve at Norwood.
+Naomi Dickson, Norwood’s chief executive, highlighted how the charity celebrated the strengths and abilities of neurodiverse members of its community, saying: “[Everyone] you meet tonight or on any visit to a Norwood location plays such a vital role in creating the inclusive culture we strive to achieve at Norwood.
 Every individual is celebrated for their strengths and supported to achieve their ambitions, whatever challenges they may face along the way.”

 “Throughout Norwood’s 230-year history, we’ve adapted to the changing needs of the people we support,” Webber said.
 “We are ready to refresh our approach to better serve vulnerable children and families.”